brainlife/docs/docs/cli/update.md

 ```

+To update the dataset, you will need to know the dataset ID.
+Please see the previous tutorials for querying project ID, dataset ID, etc.

-You can add/remove tags
+You can easly add/remove tags like so.

 ```bash
 bl dataset update --id <datasetid> --remove_tag oldtag bl dataset update --id <datasetid> --add_tag newtag
 ```

-You can combine various parameters to update various items at once.
+You can combine various parameters.

 ```bash
 bl dataest update --id <datasetid> --desc "Updating things" --add_tag newtag --subject sub-123
 ```

+## Bulk Update Tags

 By combining with other CLIs and a bit of bash scripting, you can bulk update tags on multiple datasets.

-For example, let's say you have a file with a list of subject names to update
+Let's say you have a file with a list of subject names to update.

 [S500.txt]